mickahell/quantum_lab/README.md

     - Libs : ```simulaqron```

 ### Volume
-The folder `data` is link to the host file and allow to register the modification in the host computer
+The folder `data/share` is link to the host file and allow to register the modification in the host computer

 ### Jupyter
 To launch the Jupyter notebook instance :